 When undertaking a Risk Assessment you must take care to ensure that social risks are addressed and that the contributory principle is maintained.
 Risks involving part time and/or low paid employees earning at/or around the Lower Earnings Level should always be fully considered.
 The monetary amounts of NIC involved may be modest but the potential adverse impact on the employees future benefit entitlement could be significant.
 See NIM00003.

-Once the above has been considered, you should review the employment taxes risk in conjunction with Risk Assessments of other tax regimes for the business in conjunction with the CRM where appropriate.
+Once the above has been considered, you should review the employment taxes risk in conjunction with Risk Assessments of other tax regimes for the business in conjunction with the CCM where appropriate.

 Tools available to assist you